Santa Teresa High School

-Santa Teresa High School (also referred to as STHS) is a public high school located in the suburban Santa Teresa neighborhood of southern San Jose, California.
+Santa Teresa High School (also referred to as STHS or ST) is a public high school located in the suburban Santa Teresa neighborhood of southern San Jose, California.
 The school is a member of the East Side Union High School District and serves students from grades 9 through 12.
 The average student enrollment is 2,300 students, with an average ratio of 25 students for every teacher.